FlowingSPDG/streamdeck-vmix-plugin/README.md

 # streamdeck-vmix-plugin
- Elgato StreamDeck plugin for communicating with vMix.
+ Elgato StreamDeck un-official plugin for communicating with vMix.